moonglum/dotfiles/README.md

 * `serve` serve the current directory via HTTP on port 3000
 * `gb` is a prettier `git branch`
 * `gl` is a prettier `git log`
+* `postgres` and `redis` start a temporary fresh PostgreSQL or Redis instance in a docker container

 ## tmux